 - 1. Please answer all questions applicable to the Scheme member as at the position of 31 January of the current year ("position date"). - 2.
 Please do not attempt to modify the questionnaire template.
 If you have any enquiries in relation to information input or submission, please call 2878 8057 or 2878 8058. - 3.
 The completed questionnaire should be submitted to the Board by 31 March of each calendar year or the next business day if 31 March is a non-business day. - 4.
-Please submit both a hard copy and a soft copy of the completed questionnaire to the Board in accordance with the following instructions.
+Please submit the completed questionnaire to the Board in accordance with the following instructions.
 Information required under the Memorandum section should be submitted only by electronic means.